 By Dr. Kate Dudek

-When a couple seek help for infertility it is a common misconception that the female partner will be responsible for the issue.
+When a couple seek help for infertility, it is a common misconception that the female partner will be responsible for the issue.
 It is true that there are a wide range of conditions, both medical and environmental, that can impede a female’s ability to fall pregnant.
 However, in up to 50% of suspected infertility cases the male is also involved.
-In fact, 30% of the time the problem will be male-specific.
-The good news is that many male-based problems can be easily diagnosed and treated, without the need to resort to challenging, invasive and costly assisted reproductive techniques (ART).
-The less good news is that there remains a social stigma with regards to male infertility and, that for as long as men refuse to acknowledge that the problem might lie with them, women will continue to undergo unnecessary procedures and infertility rates will not improve.
+In fact, 30% of the time the problem will be just down to the male.
+The good news is that many male-based problems can be easily diagnosed and treated, without the need to resort to challenging, invasive and costly Assisted Reproductive Techniques/Technologies (ART).
+The less positive news is that there remains a social stigma attached to male infertility and, that for as long as men refuse to acknowledge that the problem might lie with them, women will continue to undergo unnecessary procedures and infertility rates will not improve.

 So, what are the major causes of infertility in males?

-Alternative forms of testicular dysfunction include hypogonadism, which causes a disruption in the synthesis of male-specific hormones, called androgens; and cryptorchidism, a congenital abnormality of the male genitalia, more commonly known as undescended testes.
+Alternative forms of testicular dysfunction which may cause impaired semen production include hypogonadism, which causes a disruption in the synthesis of male-specific hormones, called androgens; and cryptorchidism, a congenital abnormality of the male genitalia, more commonly known as undescended testes.
 Maldescended testes are normally treated during early childhood; however, do have a strong association with impaired semen in adulthood.

 40% of infertile men will have varicoceles, which are enlarged veins in the scrotum.
+Men with a familial history of varicoceles are at greater risk of developing them, indicating a possible genetic component to the condition.
 They are particularly prevalent in men who have abnormal semen.
-They usually first appear during puberty and if severe might be treated with ligation using microscopic surgery (varicocelectomy).
+They usually first appear during puberty and, if severe, can be treated with ligation using microscopic surgery (varicocelectomy).

 These disorders occur in response to medications, psychological issues, nerve problems, dysfunction of the nervous system, or, in the case of retrograde ejaculation, bladder neck incompetence.